-For the attribute preservation loss, one common practice is to use pretrained attribute classifiers to minimize the distance between the input images and the synthetic images in the feature space.
-However, it is difficult to define an exact attribute classifier for face swapping (e.g., pose, expression and lighting).
+For the attribute preservation loss, one common practice is using pretrained attribute classifiers to minimize the distance between the input images and the synthetic images in the feature space.
+However, defining an exact attribute classifier for face swapping is difficult (e.g., pose, expression and lighting).
 In this paper, we exploit multilevel feature maps of SFM to represent the attributes with a component named the attribute extractor ${\psi _{attr}}$.
 We require that the swapped face image ${I_{x \to y}}$ and the target image ${I_y}$ have the same attribute feature maps outside the face area.
 Suppose that $T$ is the total number of feature maps in SFM; then, the attribute preservation loss can be calculated as the pixel level ${\ell _2}$-distance between ${I_{x \to y}}$ and ${I_y}$:

 where $\psi _{attr}^t\left( \bullet \right)$ denotes the $t$-th level feature maps, and ${S^t}$ represents the resized binary mask, which has the same spatial resolution as $\psi _{attr}^t\left( \bullet \right)$.
 Similarly, we have the following loss function for ${I_{y \to x}}$: